PChanda24/Clustering-Analysis-and-Validation/README.md

 **Interactive Visualizations:** Create informative scatter plots and dendrograms that highlight the clustering results, providing clear and insightful visual representations.

 **Data-Driven Insights:** Apply clustering techniques to real-world data, such as world indicators, to identify similar countries based on various socio-economic factors.

+## Learnings
+1. How to apply and compare different clustering algorithms on diverse datasets.
+2. Techniques for validating and interpreting clustering results.
+3. The importance of data preprocessing and feature selection in clustering analysis.
+4. Practical skills in using Python libraries such as pandas, scikit-learn, and matplotlib for data analysis and visualization.